Nodal heterogeneity can induce ghost triadic effects in relational event models

-Figure \ref{fig:triadic} shows curves of the estimated baseline hazard functions for each triadic closure effect.
-Solid lines represent estimates obtained from fitting homogeneous models to the datasets produced by simulation, and the dashed line is the true baseline hazard function.
-It is immediately apparent that the estimates from the stratified Cox regression model severely overstates triadic effects.
-These results confirm that failure to account for unobserved nodal heterogeneity can vastly overestimate the actual amount of triadic closure present in the network.
-Another result of note is the pattern of bias observed among different triadic closure effects.
+In the first simulation study we only fit four triadic effects based on a stratified relational event model, that also includes reciprocity.
+Figure~\ref{fig:triadic}(a) shows solid lines of the estimated hazard functions for each triadic closure effect.
+The dashed line is the true baseline hazard function.
+It is immediately apparent that the estimates from the stratified relational event model severely overstate the triadic effects, particularly in the beginning.
+These results confirm that failure to account for nodal heterogeneity can vastly overestimate the actual amount of triadic closure present in the network.
+Furthermore, it is interesting to note the different bias pattern among the four triadic closure effects.
 The most severe bias is observed for the transitive closure effect.
-This suggests that transitive closure is the most sensitive to unobserved heterogeneity, and it responds to misspecification by significantly increasing in magnitude.
+This suggests that transitive closure is the most sensitive to heterogeneity, and it responds to misspecification by significantly increasing in magnitude.
 Intuitively, this is due to the nature of transitive closure.
 This structural effect implies a local hierarchy, with one node only receiving ties, one node only sending ties and one neutral node receiving and sending ties.
 Therefore, the receiving node is the most popular within the group, and the sending node is the most expansive within it.
-Due to this reason, the effect of shared partners might be overestimated in order to compensate for underestimating the effects of social behaviour.
-On the other hand, in a cyclic closure, the direction of all ties is consistent and none of the three nodes would be singled out, which corresponds with the simulation study results indicating that cyclic closure is more robust to unobserved heterogeneity.
+For this reason, the effect of shared partners might be overestimated in order to compensate for underestimating the effects of social behaviour.
+On the other hand, in a cyclic closure, the direction of all ties is consistent and none of the three nodes would be singled out, which corresponds with the simulation study results indicating that cyclic closure is more robust to nodal heterogeneity.